Dr. Doug Jowdy

 at the age of 11.

-Private practice in Boulder and Denver where Dr. Jowdy specializes in sport psychology, psychological/medical conditions and personal growth.
+Private practice in Boulder and Denver where Dr. Jowdy specializes in sport psychology, mental/physical health conditions, and personal and spiritual growth.
 In his practice he sees both athletes and non-athletes between the ages of 9 and 65.

-Dr. Doug Jowdy is on faculty as an Assistant Clinical Professor in the Department of Orthopedics at the University of Colorado Hospital Denver School of Medicine.
+Dr. Doug Jowdy has a faculty appointment as an Assistant Clinical Professor in the Department of Orthopedics at the University of Colorado Hospital Denver School of Medicine.
+He receives referrals from the orthopedic surgeons both athletes and non-athletes with physical injury to treat the "emotional injury".
 He consults with intercollegiate and high school athletic departments, as well as with business and industry.
-He also receives referrals from the U.S. Olympic Committee and is a consultant with the U.S. Paralympic Committee.
+He also receives referrals from the U.S. Olympic Committee and is a consultant with the U.S. Paralympic Committee to treat mental health issues.

 Dr. Jowdy also consults with Lorraine Moeller, winner of the bronze medal in the 1992 Olympic Games in the marathon, educating coaches in the Lydiard Method of training.